Understanding a Loan Term Sheet And Hard Money Loan Lending Terms

 - Non-owner-occupied loans only: This means the property owner does not occupy the property as their personal residence.

-- Insurance: Property insurance is required for the duration of the loan.
+- Insurance: Property insurance will be required for the duration of the loan.

 - Title policy or insurance: This protects the buyer and DFW Hard Money against problems during the transfer of property ownership.